top of page

 Our politicians have a habit of celebrating any and all job creation statistics.
 It makes them look good in the public eye to say the words “we are creating new jobs”, this is especially the case if a policy they oversee influenced such.
 The problem is that the jobs created are increasingly not worth the paper that these glowing political speeches are printed on.
 They are not signs of progress.
 Instead, too many of them are pathways to continued poverty.

-On that note, our County must take an equally aggressive stance in promoting jobs which pay their employees a living wage.
+On that note, our City must take an equally aggressive stance in promoting jobs which pay their employees a living wage.
 It isn’t enough for a worker to be full-time, because someone can work 40 hours or more and still lose their homes or be forced to choose between eating and paying bills.
 A job which pays its employees a wage worthy of their time is liberating.
 These jobs are also beneficial in terms of tax revenue, as better paid employees use fewer assistance programs and contribute more to the cause of providing for our public services.

 Transportation